🏦Loan Details

 How does this loan calculator work?

 This loan calculator uses the standard EMI (Equated Monthly Installment) formula used by banks.
-You enter the loan amount, annual interest rate and tenure in years.
-The tool then calculates your fixed monthly EMI, total interest payable and total amount you will repay over the full loan period, and builds a yearly amortization schedule.
+Enter the loan amount, annual interest rate and tenure in years.
+The tool calculates your fixed monthly EMI, total interest payable, total amount you will repay, and builds a yearly amortization schedule.

 Can I use this loan calculator for home loans and mortgages?